Spring Garden Revival

 Massachusetts Conservation Commission Requirements for Pruning Near Waterways & Protected Areas

-Tree work near wetlands, vernal pools, streams, rivers, or ponds in Marblehead falls under the Wetlands Protection Act (M.G.L. c.
+Tree work near wetlands, vernal pools, streams, or ponds in Marblehead is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required.
-Environmental assessments must consider soil stability, water quality, and root zone protection, with erosion controls for slopes and proper debris staging to prevent runoff.
-Seasonal restrictions protect wildlife during nesting (March–August), and cavity trees are evaluated for bat and bird habitat.
-Coordination with the Marblehead Conservation Commission and Mass Division of Fisheries & Wildlife is essential for rare species and habitat protection.
+Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for activities within buffer zones (typically 25-100 feet).
+Environmental assessments must address soil stability, water quality, and root zone protection, with erosion controls for slopes and proper debris staging to prevent runoff.
+Seasonal restrictions protect nesting wildlife (March-August), and cavity trees are evaluated for bat and bird habitat.
+Coordination with the Mass Division of Fisheries & Wildlife is essential for rare species.

 Marblehead Conservation Commission